amontalvot/LeafletMaphp/README.md

 LeafletMaphp
 ============
-A simple PHP wrapper to Leaflet JS using OSM data and tiles Current version is 1.2
+A simple PHP wrapper to Leaflet JS using OSM data and tiles Current version is 1.3

 Basic usage
 -----------
 Create a new instance of LeafletMaphp.
-You can optionally give a name to the required div for the map, height and width in px (by default 'map' and 300), a string containing the desired css and the desired tiles to be used.
 ```php
 $map = new LeafletMaphp($map?, $height?, $width?, $style?, $tiles?);
 ```
+The parameters, all of them non-compulsory, are:
+* a name to the required div for the map (by default 'map').
+* height and width in px (by default 300x300).
+* a string containing the desired css.
+* the desired tiles to be used (see below).

 The available tiles are from Spain Instituto Geográfico Nacional (IGN, https://www.ign.es/web/ign/portal/ide-area-nodo-ide-ign) and Catastro (http://www.catastro.minhap.gob.es/esp/wms.asp), both for Spain only, and the free ones listed in https://wiki.openstreetmap.org/wiki/Tiles.
 All of them are attributed by default, but see OSM wiki for updated information about availability and attribution.
 * ES_PNOA: Spain's IGN Ortofotos máxima actualidad del PNOA